z-base/specification/docs/specifications/actor/CONCEPT.md

-# z-base/docs/specifications/actor/CONCEPT.md

 # Actor — Concept Specification

 ## Abstract

 An **Actor** is a user-controlled, authoritative execution unit responsible for creating, validating, mutating, attributing, synchronizing, revoking, erasing, and cryptographically protecting application state.
-All semantic meaning, trust decisions, authorization, conflict resolution, and lifecycle enforcement occur exclusively inside the Actor.
-External systems—storage, transport, peers, and infrastructure—are treated as untrusted, opaque, and non-authoritative.
+All semantic meaning, trust decisions, authorization, conflict resolution, revocation enforcement, and lifecycle guarantees occur exclusively within the Actor.

+External systems—including storage, transport, peers, and infrastructure—are treated as untrusted, opaque, and non-authoritative.

-An Actor is **fully asynchronous by design**.
-It exposes state immediately using a developer-defined schema with default values and incrementally becomes consistent as operations are discovered, received, validated, and merged.
-Applications interact with evolving state through an event-driven model; no Actor operation blocks on I/O or remote data.
+Actors are **fully asynchronous by design**.
+An Actor exposes state immediately using a developer-defined schema with default values and incrementally converges as operations are discovered, received, validated, and merged.
+No Actor operation blocks on network I/O or remote data.

-This specification defines the **normative requirements** for an Actor implementation: its authority boundary, identity and key model, internal components, asynchronous state realization model, event system, merge semantics, synchronization behavior, revocation enforcement, and failure tolerance.
-The Actor is the sole locus of truth.
-Infrastructure merely moves bytes.
+This document defines the **normative requirements** for Actor implementations.

 ---

-## Status of This Document
+## Status

-This document is a **Draft Specification** for the **Actor Concept**, version **1.0.0**, edited on **16 January 2026**.
+This document is a **Draft Specification**, version **1.0.0**, edited **16 January 2026**.
-It is provided for review and experimentation and **must not be considered stable or complete**.
+It is provided for review and experimentation and **MUST NOT** be considered stable or complete.

 Normative requirements and component boundaries may change without notice.

 ---

 ## Conformance

-This specification defines requirements for **Actor Implementations**.
+This specification defines requirements for **Actor implementations**.

-An implementation **conforms** if and only if it satisfies all **normative** requirements defined herein.
+An implementation conforms **iff** it satisfies all **normative** requirements defined herein.

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHOULD**, **SHOULD NOT**, and **MAY** are to be interpreted as described in RFC 2119 and RFC 8174.